POP TV and Popfun.co.uk are run by Narrative Entertainment UK Limited who also run the popular children's channels Tiny Pop and Pop Max.

 If you re-site such hardware more than 1m away from your Set Top Box then this should nullify any interference in the future.

 For Freeview viewers:

-POP is available nationally on channel number 206.
+POP is available nationally at channel number 206.

-If you should be able to receive the channel but still cannot see it on the EPG you might need to retune your Freeview box TV.
+If you ought to be able to receive the channel but still cannot see it on the EPG, you might need to retune your Freeview box TV.
 Each device is slightly different, but it is a very simple and quick process.
 Click here to find out more information on retuning.

 For Virgin viewers: